Floobits/news/_posts/2016-08-02-floobits-atom-fixing-bugs.md

 }
 {% endhighlight %}

 This `clone()` function is called when running `atom` from the command line.
-If Atom is already running, it replaces the existing environment with the new
+If Atom is already running, it replaces the existing environment with the new one, which usually lacks `NODE_ENV`.
+Oops.

 I created [an issue describing the problem](https://github.com/atom/atom/issues/12024), soon followed by [a pull request to fix it](https://github.com/atom/atom/pull/12028).